IanBruns/Right-Routine/README.md

 ## Technology used

-Client end: React (with React Hooks)
+Client end: React (with React Hooks) initialzed with the create-react-app node package

 ## Contact info